aria-tools/ARIA-tools/README.md

 ### ARIA-tools with support for virtual data access
 GDAL Virtual File Systems capabilities (vsicurl) can be leveraged in ARIA-tools to avoid downloading GUNW products during processing.
 This is supported for both **Sentinel-1 GUNW** and **NISAR GUNW** products.

-To use virtual access, generate a URL list using `ariaDownload.py -o url`, which produces a `.txt` file of product URLs.
-Pass this `.txt` file directly to `ariaExtract.py`, `ariaTSsetup.py`, or `ariaPlot.py` via the `-f` option — no download step is needed.
+To use virtual access, generate a URL list using `aria-tools download -o url`, which produces a `.txt` file of product URLs.
+Pass this `.txt` file directly to `aria-tools extract`, `aria-tools timeseries`, or `aria-tools plot` via the `-f` option; no download step is needed.
 ARIA-tools will stream data on-the-fly from the ASF archive using GDAL's `/vsicurl/` driver.
+Legacy script shims such as `ariaDownload.py` and `ariaExtract.py` remain available during the migration.

 For virtual processing, a local metadata cache (`aria_meta_cache.json`) is automatically created on first run to avoid repeated remote reads of product headers.
 Subsequent runs read from this cache for faster initialization.
 When expanding a time series with additional products, the existing cache is reused — only new URLs trigger remote metadata reads.